Beta — COLAClear is currently in beta. All reviews are free during the beta period.

 • All reviews free during the beta period

-• 34 compliance checks (federal + California + Oregon)
+• 30+ compliance checks for wine & spirits (federal + California + Oregon)

 • Color-coded report with CFR citations